-Taking all of the above into account, and in light of the increase in multi-stage fraud, particularly involving cryptocurrency, I don't think that the fact the payments in this case were going to an account held in Mr M's own name should have led Revolut to believe there wasn't a risk of fraud.
+Taking all of the above into account, and in light of the increase in multi-stage fraud, particularly involving cryptocurrency, I don't think that the fact the payments in this case were going to an account held in Mr B's own name should have led Revolut to believe there wasn't a risk of fraud.

-So I've gone onto consider, taking into account what Revolut knew about the payments, at what point, if any, it ought to have identified that Mr M might be at a heightened risk of fraud that merited its intervention.
+So I've gone onto consider, taking into account what Revolut knew about the payments, at what point, if any, it ought to have identified that Mr B might be at a heightened risk of fraud that merited its intervention.

-I think Revolut should have identified that the payments were going to a cryptocurrency provider (the merchant involved is a well-known cryptocurrency provider).
-Payments 1 and 2 were low in value, and I don't think Revolut should reasonably have suspected that they might be part of a scam.
+I think Revolut should have identified that the payments were going to a cryptocurrency provider (the merchant is a well-known cryptocurrency provider).
+And the first payment for $\pounds$ 3,000 on the newly opened account was preceded by a large transfer into the account.

-However, Payment 3 was significantly larger than any other payment Mr M had made from his Revolut account in the year leading up to it.
-Given what Revolut also knew about the destination of the payment, I think that the circumstances should have led it to consider that Miss M was at heightened risk of financial harm from fraud.
-In line with good industry practice and regulatory requirements, I'm satisfied that it is fair and reasonable to conclude that Revolut should have warned its customer before this payment went ahead.
+Given the sum involved and what Revolut knew about the destination of the payment, I think that the circumstances should have led Revolut to consider that Mr B was at heightened risk of financial harm from fraud.
+In line with good industry practice and regulatory requirements, I am satisfied that it is fair and reasonable to conclude that Revolut should have warned its customer before the first payment went ahead.